kingjosephm/GAN/README.md

     sh ./scripts/torch_driver.sh -n 50 -d 50 -s 25 -o AtoB

 # Data
 Image data for this branch are the same as `main`; however, images are organized into child 'train' and 'test' directories.
 The script used to randomly select files and move them into these subdirectory is `create_torch_img_dataset.py`.
-These files can be found on the MERGEN OneDrive in `FLIR_Matched_gray_thermal_pytorch.zip`.
+These files can be found on the MERGEN OneDrive in `FLIR_matched_gray_thermal_pytorch.zip`.

 # GPU cluter & Docker
 ### Data